Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Thermalization and Quantum Measurements

 We next comment on how such adiabatic processes (and later briefly discuss more general thermalization events that need not be adiabatic) may superficially emulate certain features of a wavefunction collapse.
 Towards that end, we consider the extreme case of a microscopic system $A$ (``being measured'') and a macroscopic system $B$ that we may regard as an environment that includes a coupling to an experimental probe at the measurement time $t_{measure}$.
 As earlier, for a general adiabatic evolution, $ |\phi_{n_{AB}} (0) \rangle \to |\phi_{n_{AB}} (t_{measure}) \rangle$.
 We now allow the coupling $H_{AB}(t)$ to be non-vanishing at all times $t$ (i.e., also including times $t \le 0$) and, due to its ease, first briefly discuss the case when its evolution is adiabatic.

 Under these circumstances, by the adiabatic theorem, $ |\phi_{A \cup B}(t_{measure}) \rangle$ must be an eigenstate of $H_{A \cup B}(t_{measure})$.
 Thus, such an adiabatic evolution emulates an effective ``collapse'' onto an eigenstate of the Hamiltonian that measures the state of the microscopic system $A$.
 We emphasize that the state $ |\phi_{A \cup B}(t_{measure}) \rangle$, describing both the microscopic system $A$ and the large system $B$, will be in an eigenstate of $H_{A \cup B}(t_{measure})$- i.e., not only the small system $A$ will be altered by the measurement.
-While, at any time $t$, the state $ |\phi_{A \cup B}(t) \rangle$ is an eigenstate of $H_{A \cup B}(t_{measure})$, its highly entangled content largely remains unknown.
-It may be noted that certain ``realistic'' setups involving quantum measurements often entailing higher energy ``thermal'' states of the measurement device (e.g., the reaction between silver ions and the screen that they strike in a Stern-Gerlach type experiment creating the visible spots).
+While, at any time $t$, the state $ |\phi_{A \cup B}(t) \rangle$ is an eigenstate of $H_{A \cup B}(t)$, its highly entangled content largely remains unknown.
+Thus, unique predictions for the outcome of other future evolutions cannot be made in such a case.
+It may be noted that certain ``realistic'' setups involving quantum measurements often entailing higher energy ``thermal'' states of the measurement device (e.g., the reaction between silver ions and the screen that they strike in a Stern-Gerlach type experiment creating visible spots on a screen).
 The collapsed system is in an excited state.